 I turned to CJ and said, “let’s go.
 Quickly but don’t run.”
 Continue reading The final miles

-Of course, the twelve mile marker wasn’t the final piece of my September 2013 mother and daughter walk at all.
+Of course, the twelve mile marker wasn’t the final piece of my September 2013 walk at all.
 We still had to walk to the wharf and from there to the centre of Winchester to catch the train home.
 Finding the train station has always been an issue for me in the past.
 In fact, finding anything in Winchester is a problem.
-This time I had an expert with me.
-Continue reading Winchester with the expert – first published 11 September 2013 quote
+This time I had a guide with me.
+Continue reading Winchester with a guide – first published 11 September 2013 quote

 My first attempt at walking the whole Itchen Navigation could easily have ended in Shawford.
 It was a hot July day and, even after a rest and a cool drink in the pub, I was feeling tired and overheated.
 Dithering as usual I’d left the pub and, after a little look at Victor’s famous bridge and a long look at the station that could so easily take me home I turned, quite reluctantly to the Navigation.
 The path ran through a cutway beside the pub.
 The sign said Winchester three miles, that didn’t sound so bad, not much more than the walk to work.
 Continue reading Shawford to Winchester, not so simple – first published 16 July 2013

 Back in March I paid my first visit to the viaduct and, as CJ loves all things train, I was sure he would like it.
 Before long we were walking up the slope and CJ, his walking stick still in his hand, looked ahead and said “cinders and ashes,” quoting Thomas The Tank Engine I believe.
 We set off across the viaduct with me pointing out the benches and the lovely colourful woodcarvings in the shelters where the linesmen would have stood to let trains go past.
 Continue reading Viaducts and more dredgers